 Perinatal mental health

 Pregnancy can be such a challenging experience, both physically and emotionally.
-Many women find that they are so busy preparing for baby during their pregnancies that they don’t spend much time focusing on themselves and the enormous shift that is about to take place in their lives.
+Many women find that they are so busy preparing for a baby during their pregnancies that they don’t spend much time focusing on themselves and the enormous shift that is about to take place in their lives.
 Having a place to process these feelings can be incredibly helpful.

 Postnatal mental health